MarshalLeeeeee/Unity_Explore/Readme.md

    - Get the value of the virtual axis via ```Input.GetAxis()``` in continuous field in [-1,1] or ```Input.GetAxisRaw()``` in discrete field in {-1 ,0 ,1}.
 To set up input or view the options for ```axisName``` via ```Edit / Project Settings / Input Manager```.
 The options include the trigger event for positive and negative reactions.
 It is proper for retrieving user's mouse and joystick movement.
    - Get specific key interaction, including keyboard, mouse and joystick, via ```GetKeyDown(...)``` which detects if the user starts pressing one key down, ```GetKey(...)``` which detects if the user keeps holding one key down, ```GetKeyUp(...)``` which detects if the user starts releasing one key up.
 This brings more flexifibility than the previous introduced virtual axis.
    - Gey specific mouse interaction via ```GetMouseButtonDown(...)``` which detects if the user starts pressing one mouse button down, ```GetMouseButton(...)``` which detects if the user keeps holding one mouse button down, ```GetMouseButtonUp(...)``` which detects if the user starts releasing one mouse button up.
 This is equivalent to ```GetKeyXXX()``` whose parameter is ```KeyCode.MouseX```.

+ - Material: Describe the property of material.
+We can get the material of a gameObject by ```Renderer.material``` For detailed API, click [here](https://docs.unity3d.com/ScriptReference/Material.html).
+   - Get the attribute of texture by ```mainTexture, mainTextureOffset, mainTextureScale```.
+These properties can be read as well as modified.

  - KeyCode: Key codes that map to physical key, including keyboard, mouse and joystick.
 For detailed API, click [here](https://docs.unity3d.com/ScriptReference/KeyCode.html).